MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Container orchestration

-Orchestrators are a critical piece of infrastructure that you should be mindful of when embarking on a journey with containers.
+Orchestrators are a critical piece of infrastructure when embarking on a journey with containers.
 Managing one or two containers manually can be done successfully on your own with Docker and Windows.
-However, most applications are composed of more than just one or two containers.
-Most applications could be powered by five, ten, or even hundreds of containers.
+However, applications often make use of five, ten, or even hundreds of containers.

 Container orchestrators were built to help manage containers at scale and in production.
 Orchestrators provide functionality for: